jyprksh001/Javascript-Tutorial/README.md

 # Javascript-Tutorial
 Use https://www.npmjs.com/package/ijavascript to launch the Jupyter notebook.

-I have mentioned small details of javascript in this notebook
+I have mentioned so many small details in this notebook

 Enjoy